ansible/awx/docs/execution_environments.md

 ### Project Update EE Precedence

-Project updates will always use the control plane execution environment.
+Project updates will always use the control plane EE.

 ### Job, Ad Hoc Commands, and inventory update EE Precedence

 Jobs will use the first available execution environment in this list:

-1. an EE from the template the spawned the job
+1. the `execution_environment` defined on the template (job template or inventory source) that spawned the job
 2. the `default_environment` defined on the project that the job uses
-3. the `default_environment` defined on the organization of the job (a direct API field)
+3. the `default_environment` defined on the organization of the job
 4. the `default_environment` defined on the organization of the inventory the job uses
-5. the current `DEFAULT_EXECUTION_ENVIRONMENT` setting
+5. the current `DEFAULT_EXECUTION_ENVIRONMENT` setting (configurable at `/api/v2/settings/jobs/`)
-6. Any images from the `GLOBAL_JOB_EXECUTION_ENVIRONMENTS` setting
+6. Any image from the `GLOBAL_JOB_EXECUTION_ENVIRONMENTS` setting
-7. Any other global EEs (null organization)
+7. Any other global EE

-If more than one EE fits a criteria (applies for 5 and 6), then the most recently created one will be used.
+If more than one EE fits a criteria (applies for 6 and 7), then the most recently created one will be used.

 ## Migrating from Custom Virtual Environments